ShrimpyArtist/ShrimpyArtist/README.md

 &nbsp;

- <p align="center"> Ꮡ Check out my strawpage for more! look at my pronouns page (will probs change) :3
+ <p align="center"> Ꮡ Check out my strawpage for more! look at my Linktree for other links! :3

 &nbsp;